eherra/catebook/README.md

 **Page like this appears:**
 <img src="https://github.com/eherra/catebook/blob/main/photos/registernew.png" witdth="827" height="499">

 Fill the inputs with info you want to add to your/to your cat's account.
-Limits for fields 4-30 characters (min.
-4, max.
-30).
+Limits for fields:
+* Username: 4 - 16 characters
+* Cate name: 4 - 30 characters
+* Password: 6 - infinite characters

 In the case of username is taken, you will get error message to the username input field.

 After pressing **Register!** button you will be redirected to login page where you can enter your username/password combination you just created.